Siemens hints at reverse IPO plan for health business

 It expects a modest rise in revenue, higher orders than sales, an 11-12 percent industrial profit margin and a rise in earnings per share to 7.20-7.70 euros compared with 6.74 euros in fiscal 2016.

-Additional reporting by Arno Schuetze and Alexander Huebner, and Joern Poltz in Munich
+Additional reporting by Arno Schuetze and Alexander Huebner, and Joern Poltz in Munich; Editing by Maria Sheahan/Keith Weir